Taking a health assessment is a good way to gauge how fit you are and to see if you should begin a running program or start training for a race.

 4. It is a great reference to have down the road especially if you run into any health problems or even just find yourself injured.

-So, I've created a worksheet for you that can be found at the very bottom of this page.
+So, I've created a worksheet for you.
 It will help you to work through your specifics and give you a spot to record what you find in your health assessment!

 Some tips on keeping track of your weight: